tjfulle/Modulecmd.py/docs/pymod/modulefile.rst

     In load mode, asserts that at least one of the modules given by `names` is loaded.
 In unload mode, nothing is done.

+    FIXME: This function should execute mc.prereq_any in any mode other than unload.
+In whatis, help, show, etc. modes, it should register the prereqs but not enforce them.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^